How to Spot an Authentic Roush

 Most people who purchase ROUSH vehicles keep the original paperwork such as window stickers and owner's manuals.
 If you are purchasing a car from a private seller, ask to see this paperwork if it is not shown to you.

 If you still seem unsure if this is an authentic ROUSH, then ask lots of questions and listen closely.
 Ask about what dealer the car was purchased from, for how much and when.
 If the car has a ROUSHcharger, ask about who installed it.
 Listen for clues that might indicate that the car is a parts project vehicle.

 Do your homework.

 Visit www.ROUSHperformance.com and look over the car models and the items that come standard with the package.
-Talk to other ROUSH owners if possible and learn about the cars and the things to look for.
+Talk to other ROUSH owners if possible and learn about the cars and the things to look for - our ROUSH Road Crew on Facebook is a great source for locating long time owners and experts.
 As with any expensive purchase, the more knowledge you are armed with the better buyer you can become.